 A: The Nominating and Corporate Governance Committee will consider potential candidates for directors submitted by stockholders, in addition to those suggested by other Board members and members of our management, and does not evaluate potential candidates differently based upon the source of the potential candidate.
 The Nominating and Corporate Governance Committee considers and evaluates each properly submitted potential candidate for director in an effort to achieve a balance of skills and characteristics on the Board, as well as to ensure that the composition of the Board at all times adheres to the independence requirements applicable to companies listed on the Nasdaq Stock Market LLC ("Nasdaq") and other regulatory requirements applicable to us.
-Please refer to "Proposal No. 1 - Election of Directors" and our Code of Business Conduct and Ethics (a copy of which can be found at invest.clene.com) for additional details on our policy, process and membership criteria.
+Please refer to "Proposal No. 1 - Election of Directors" and our Corporate Governance Guidelines for additional details on our policy, process and membership criteria.
 A stockholder may recommend potential candidates for director by notifying our Corporate Secretary in writing (at our Salt Lake City, Utah headquarters) as detailed in the question and answer above.